Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Summary and conclusions

 We developed a general purpose ACE parametrization for carbon that surpasses the accuracy and transferability of state-of-the-art ML models at a fraction of their computational cost.
 The outstanding predictive power of ACE stems from its physically and chemically motivated formulation, smooth extrapolative properties of the ACE basis, and carefully chosen and internally consistent training data.

-We validated extensively the potential by a number of challenging tests.
+We validated the potential extensively through a number of challenging tests.
 ACE predicts accurately structural and thermodynamic properties for a broad range of ideal and defective carbon polytypes and captures the complex bonding of carbon including bond distortions and bond breaking and making.
 We showed several exemplary cases where the best available ML potentials fail while ACE predictions are correct.

 The efficiency and robustness of ACE was demonstrated on three distinct applications.
 In simulations of diamond fracture we showed that ACE maintains brittle cleavage when the system is strained beyond the critical load.
 In contrast, GAP20 and PANNA both predict a graphitic phase transformation at the crack tip.
 Simulations of non-equilibrium amorphous carbon structures reveal that their structural morphology depends not only on the density but also strongly on the quenching rate.
 This result could only be achieved due to the outstanding computational efficiency of ACE that enables much slower quenching rates than was possible with other ML potentials.
 Lastly, we examined the capability of ACE to describe the evolution of large fullerene clusters during combustion at high temperatures and pressures.
 The nucleation and growth of these clusters requires not only long-time MD simulations but also a reliable description of bond formation under highly non-equilibrium conditions.